 Agriculture remains an important part of the local economy in the smaller settlements near Ennis.
-In order to support economic development the Council will facilitate and encourage farm enterprise and agri-tourism in Kilnamona.
-The Council will also support home-based economic activity where feasible.
+In order to support economic development, the Council will facilitate and encourage farm enterprise in Doora.
+The Council will also support home based economic activity where feasible.
+Suitably scaled and appropriate commercial or employment generating development will be encouraged.